Melophobia: fear or hatred of music.

 Secrets never stayed secret. – James Morris, Melophobia

-In this place called America, Music is not allowed because it is believed that the ideas hidden under the lyrics are messages that approve of wrongful and improper behaviors and has subliminal message.
-When you are caught to listen, to distribute, and to create music, a re-education was given where the treatment has four levels and I am telling you, the level 4 is one of the harshest punishment I’ve read.
+In this place called America, Music is not allowed because it is believed that the ideas hidden under the lyrics are messages that approve of wrongful and improper behaviors and has a subliminal message.
+When you are caught listening, distributing, and creating music, a re-education was given where the treatment has four levels and I am telling you, the level 4 is one of the harshest punishment I’ve read.

 She’d always had the idea that identity was like a locked box – once formed, it’s what you were. – James Morris, Melophobia

 The story was written on a third person’s POV.

 The main character Merrin Pierce lives in the time where arts and creativity were controlled by the government.
 Music that sought to infiltrate the minds of the people is banned and destroyed.
 Only classical ones are allowed but it still needs some approval just to make sure it would not arouse too much passion.